nakulmitra/basic-linux-operations/README.md

 ![](LinuxOperationImages/seeHiddenFilesAndDir.PNG)

+3. ls -ls

-3. To see meta data of files and directories
+ To see meta data of files and directories

 ![](LinuxOperationImages/detailLS.PNG)